WAReborn/WorldsAdriftReborn/README.md

-# WorldsAdriftReborn
+# Worlds Adrift Reborn

-# About
+## About
-Worlds Adrift Reborn is a community made mod in an attempt to revive the Worlds Adrift game with a Dedicated server option.
-This means anyone would be able to host his/her own server and let other people join in.

-# Current state
-As you might guessed this is a very ambitious project.
-The game heavily relies on proprietary code for its networking (SpatialOS) and we need to replace it with our own implementation.
-We can't say for sure if this project will succeed but we will do our best for it.
+This is a mod for Worlds Adrift that attempts to recreate the original MMO experience by replacing the official infrastructure with custom, self-hosted substitutes.

-## Technical Details
+## Technical Overview
-We use [BepInEx](https://github.com/BepInEx/BepInEx) and [Harmony](https://github.com/pardeike/Harmony) to patch the game at runtime, you can find the mod project [here](https://github.com/sp00ktober/WorldsAdriftReborn/tree/main/WorldsAdriftReborn)

-## Main Menu
-The game communicates with a HTTP REST server when you perform actions in the main menu.
-This is the "WorldsAdriftServer" project that you can find [here](https://github.com/sp00ktober/WorldsAdriftReborn/tree/main/WorldsAdriftServer)
-So far you can get to the character creation screen and choose one of the hardcoded characters to enter the game.
+The project consists of four main components:
+- A client mod that patches the game at runtime using BepInEx and Harmony
+- A custom replacement for the SpatialOS SDK written in C++
+- A custom HTTP server written in C# that handles player login and character creation
+- A game server responsible for sending and receiving ENet packets

-## In Game
+## Current State
-After the intro video the game usually bootstraps its SpatialOs networking.
-To replace it with our own implementation we made a C++ project that you can find [here](https://github.com/sp00ktober/WorldsAdriftReborn/tree/main/WorldsAdriftRebornCoreSdk).
-This will compile into a .dll which you use to replace the original one.

-Our implementation offers the same methods as SpatialOs does.
-This means the game still thinks its talking to the SpatialOs dll while it is in fact calling our own methods.
-This will allow us to implement our own networking.

-At the moment we can instruct the game to load and spawn entities this way, the next thing will be to add and update their components to get a similar result as the one you see in the last video found [here](https://www.youtube.com/watch?v=IWKu2Olw0rc)
-Got it.
-Here’s the **tight, numbered install list**, no extra headings, no fluff:
+This project currently demonstrates:
+- An outline for an API handling login and character creation
+- A functional replacement layer for SpatialOS
+- Spawning entities and loading a client into the game world
+- Basic handling of player state, such as clothing items and the glider

-# Install Steps
+## Install Instructions

 1. Obtain a supported version of the game using [DepotDownloader](https://github.com/SteamRE/DepotDownloader):

     ```bash
     DepotDownloader.exe -app 322780 -depot 322783 -manifest 4624240741051053915 -username <yourusername> -password <yourpassword>
     ```

    Copy the downloaded files into the game root directory.

    ⚠ The latest Steam version of the game is **not supported**, as a final update before shutdown removed most of the game content.****

 2. Download the latest **BepInEx 5.x** release from [https://github.com/BepInEx/BepInEx/releases](https://github.com/BepInEx/BepInEx/releases)